Rivridis/LLM-Assistant/README.md

 # LLM-Assistant
 LLM-Assistant is a browser interface based on Gradio that interfaces with local LLMs to call functions and act as a general assistant.

+## Notice - Dev Branch
+For the lastest features, please check out the dev branch

 ## Features
 * Works with any instruct-finetuned LLM
 * Can search for information (RAG)